 Prior to that, he was a co-founder and partner in Nevada Ventures, the state's first venture capital fund, dedicated himself to building Nevada's innovation economy (syndicating over $200 million in capital).
 He is a former director of Alere, a three-time Inc. 500 awardee, which became the largest population health management company in the United States (NYSE: ALR), as well as etNetworks, RetailOne, Sharegate, modeMD and others.

 He was named Nevada's Young Entrepreneur of the Year and is former president of Entrepreneur's Organization Reno-Tahoe.
 He started the Nevada Ventures Nanoscience Program at the University of Nevada and spun-out Nevada Nano, whose detection of explosive, chemical and biological substances was chosen by Scientific American as the best defense-related technology and closed on its $25 million Series A in 2017.

 He is a graduate of University of Nevada, the Venture Capital Institute and held the Certified Management Accountant and Certified in Financial Management designations.
 He is a fellow of Desert Research Institute, a former fellow of Aspen Institute and former trustee of Nevada Museum of Art.
 He was named to Nevada Top 20 under 40 lists in three different decades and in 2012 he was nominated for the TED Prize.
 He gave a TEDx talk in 2013 on The Transformational Life.
-He advises the Reno Seed Fund, a venture capital fund sponsored by the US SBA to drive capital formation in Nevada.
+He advises EDAWN on the Reno Seed Fund, a venture capital fund sponsored by the US SBA to drive capital formation in Nevada.